Logbook and Ranking Help/FAQs

 - How can I add lifetime meters to the meter total in my logbook?

-If you want to add a large number of historical meters to get your logbook up to speed:
+If you want to add a large number of historical meters to get your logbook up to date:

 - Log into your online logbook.